genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-android.md

   transfer: 8.12 KiB received, 12.85 KiB sent
 ```

+Excellent!
-Okay.
-Now I deleted the VPN connection on the Android phone and destroyed the droplet.
+Now I deleted the VPN connection and removed the configuration on the Android phone and destroyed the droplet.

 ## References
 * WireGuard